 Section 242.
-Objections to the right to limitation of liability, the size of the fund, or the claims notified shall be decided by the Maritime and Commercial Court by judgement pursuant to the regulations in the administration of justice act for the Faroe Islands on civil actions.
+Objections to the right to limitation of liability, the size of the fund, or the claims notified shall be decided by the Maritime and Commercial Court by judgement pursuant to the regulations in the administration of justice act (retsplejeloven) on civil actions.